 Mrs. Bynum and Ms. Swanson

-English Language Department
+English as a Second Language (EL) Department News

 Mrs. Combs-Dement, Mrs. Hanna, Ms. Dries, & Mr. Smith

 Welcome back to school, Jackson families!
 While many new things are happening this year at school, here are some important things I want you to know about art class for this school year.

 The first change is that I am teaching ALL students K-5 at Jackson this year.
 This is the first time that has happened in 8 years.
 I am very excited that I get to work with all of the students this year!

 One major change is how art class is run.
 This year I will be teaching art to your students in their regular classrooms.
 I have a beautiful, new, orange, art cart that travels with me to all of the classrooms.
 The students will be helping me name our new art cart before the end of the month.
 I will share pictures and the art cart’s name soon!
 (Watch for it on your Seesaw family connection.)